How To Make Flour Tortillas

 I should state, flour tortillas are very Mexican-American or Tex Mex.

 The tortillas my friend made with her abuela were corn tortillas.

 Corn tortillas are traditional in Latin American cuisine.
 Whereas flour tortillas were introduced much later in places where American culture has had a heavy influence.

-However, since my friend now lives in the US and shared both her corn and flour tortilla recipe tips with me, I decided to start with flour tortillas.
+However, since my friend now lives in the US and shared both her corn and flour tortilla recipe tips with me, I decided to start with her flour tortillas.
 After all, I’m Amerian, and that’s what most Americans would prefer to make.
 (Plus, they are a little easier to handle for beginners.)

 Why Make Flour Tortillas From Scratch?

 It’s a reasonable question.
 If there are so many fantastic tortilla companies out there, why should you take the time to make your own tortillas?

 Well, in my humble opinion (and at the risk of getting smacked by mi amiga) I think there are times when you should make them from scratch, and times when you shouldn’t.

 For instance, if you are coming home from a harried day at work and decide to run by the store to pick up ingredients for a quick “Taco Tuesday” dinner… Don’t plan to make your own tortillas.
 Just buy them!

 If you are making tortilla wraps or veggie burritos to pack for your lunch… Don’t make tortillas, just buy them.